davidallendj/gdpm/README.md

 | GDPM\_ENABLE\_TIMESTAMP | 0 or 1 (true/false)                                          | Enable/disable timestamp output to stdout. (default: true)                                                                                      |
 | GDPM\_TIMESTAMP\_FORMAT | strftime formated string (default: ":%I:%M:%S %p; %Y-%m-%d") | Set the time format to use in logging via strftime().
 Uses ISO 8601 date and time standard as default.                                          |

+### API Documentation

+There is now support for generating API documentation with `doxygen` for the project.
+Simply run the command in the root directory of the project and documentation will be generated in the `docs/doxygen/` directory.
+View it by opening the `html/index.html` file in a browser.

+NOTE: The API documentation is still a work-in-progress.
+Over time, the code base will be updated to generate the important parts of the source code.

 ## Usage Examples

 GDPM takes a single command such as install, remove, search, or list followed by a list of package names as the following argument.
 The command specified is ran then the program exits reporting an errors that may occur.
 Each command can be modified by specifying additional optional parameters such as '--file' to specify a file to use or '--max-results' to set the number of max results to return from a search.